Thoughts from an Email sent October 1st 2008. Click here for News Headlines in "The Australian".

 Click here to confirm this on a Hebrew Date Converter page.

-Click here to see a Jewish calendar for January - December 2015.
+Click here to see a list of Jewish holidays in the calendar year January - December 2008.

-The previous year had been a seventh or sabbath year for all devout Jews.
+Jewish New Year's Day, Rosh Hashanah, in 2007 had been the start of a seventh or sabbath year for all devout Jews.
 2007-2008 AD was in fact the 496th seventh year, counting 1459-1458 BC as the 1st — after Joshua in 1465 BC led them into the land of Israel.

 Click here for this timeline.

 It was a day on which the Lord had spoken of debts being cancelled between brothers and neighbours, no more debtors, no more creditors.
-Those who during the seven years had sold themselves into slavery/service to pay off their debts were now to be allowed to go free, and be richly endowed with gifts for their service.
+Those who during the seven years had sold themselves into service to pay off their debts were now to be allowed to go free, and be richly endowed with gifts for their time served.
 See

 Note that the 50th year, the first year following the 7th Sabbath, was always to be a Jubilee year when the trumpet would be especially blown (see